Hemorrhoids: A Common Ailment with Frequent Questions

 Are There Different Types of Hemorrhoids?

-- Internal hemorrhoids occur just inside the anus at the beginning of the rectum and cannot usually be seen or felt by a doctor.
+- Internal hemorrhoids occur just inside the anus at the beginning of the rectum and cannot usually be seen or felt by a doctor during a regular exam.
 These internal hemorrhoids may push though the anus and result in external hemorrhoids.

 - Both hemorrhoid types can occur at the same time.
 Be sure to visit your healthcare provider for a diagnosis, especially if bleeding occurs.

 Eat foods high in fiber, such as fresh fruits, vegetables and whole grains, or use a fiber supplement.
 Drink plenty of water and get regular exercise.

 If needed, stool softeners or laxatives can be used short-term for constipation and may help to prevent the development of hemorrhoids.
 If constipation is a chronic problem, see your doctor.

 Visit the Drugs.com Over-the-Counter (OTC) Medicines to find remedies for your constipation.

 Maybe you'd like to try to treat this sensitive issue yourself first before scheduling an appointment with your doctor?
 Just be sure to talk to your healthcare provider if you need OTC hemorrhoidal products for longer than one week or if there is any rectal bleeding.